Hemann55/medusa-fulfillment-shiprocket/README.md

 pricing: flat_rate - Use this if you want to charge a fixed shipping rate to your customers at checkout.
 pricing: calculated - Use this if your want to charge the actual shipping charge of the shipping option at checkout.

-Don't forget to do the same when you add shipping options to your region in Medusa Admin
+Don't forget to do the same when you add shipping options to your region in Medusa Admin.

 ---